This post contains affiliate links of products I recommend. Read my full disclosure statement.

 This Christmas writing activity is great for students in kindergarten to second grade.
 It’s a fun, engaging way to bring writing to life.
 My reluctant writer gives it two thumbs up!

-If you’re interested in more Christmas writing ideas, check out these Elf Writing Prompts.
-Options for older students are also included.
+If you’re interested in more Christmas writing ideas, check out my free Elf Writing Prompts (includes options for older students) or over 30 Christmas writing prompts for K-2 that cover many author purposes!